inspec/inspec/docs/resources.rst

 security_policy -- DONE
 =====================================================
-Use the ``security_policy`` audit resource to test security policies on the |windows| platform.
+Use the ``security_policy`` InSpec resource to test security policies on the |windows| platform.

 Syntax -- DONE
 -----------------------------------------------------
-A ``security_policy`` audit resource block declares the name of a security policy and the value to be tested.
+A ``security_policy`` InSpec resource block declares the name of a security policy and the value to be tested.
 For example:

 .. code-block:: ruby